 - The Listening Exam – This will involve listening to an authentic lecture, taking notes and answering questions.
 During the course, you will have opportunities for practice in listening to lectures and develop your note-taking skills.

-- The Reading-into-Writing Exam – You will read an academic text, answer comprehension questions and then write4 a short essay based on the concepts you have read.
+- The Reading-into-Writing Exam – You will read an academic text, answer comprehension questions and then write a short essay based on the concepts you have read.
 Again, you will have timed reading and writing practice during your Portfolio class.

 These assessments take place in the 6-week EAP Course (see Course Dates & Fees).